juju/docs/src/en/tutorial-microk8s.md

 juju bootstrap --config charmstore-url=https://api.staging.jujucharms.com/charmstore localhost lxd
 ```

 This will take about five minutes to finish.
+After which we'll have a
+controller called 'lxd' that is based on the 'localhost' cloud.

+## Adding the cluster to Juju

 The `add-k8s` command adds the new Kubernetes cluster to Juju's list of known
 clouds.
 Here, we arbitrarily call the new cloud 'microk8s-cloud':